Our aims are:

 - We do not use insecticides.

 - We prefer hoeing under the vines to herbicides, and we keep wide grass alleys between the vines row and narrow under-vine strips.

 - The margins of the vineyard are planted with wildflowers .

 - We have planted fruit trees around the vineyard to provide food and nesting sites for birds and bees.

-- We particularly encourage dandelions in the vineyard alleys to provide early nectar for bees and the added benefit is that their long roots address soil compaction.
+- We particularly encourage dandelions in the vineyard: providing early nectar for bees, and tackling soil compaction with their long roots.

-- Our gardens have been planted with insect biodiversity in mind (particularly with bee friendly plants including thyme lawns)
+- Our gardens have been planted to promote insect biodiversity (particularly with bee friendly plants including thyme lawns, lavender, sages, salvias)

-- We have planted hedges around the vineyard.
+- We have planted hedges and trees around the vineyard.

 - The middle of the vineyard has a wild, wooded area which is home to foxes, badgers and rabbits, and our pond has ducks, frogs, snails and many aquatic creatures.

 - We monitor birds.
-Every year we find birds nesting in the vines as well as around the vineyard.
+Every year birds nest in the vines and around the vineyard.

 - We encourage Insects in the vineyard including ladybirds, lacewings, earwigs, dragonflies.

 - We do not irrigate the vines.